 Like many modern ocean animals, humans have a part to play when it comes to causing potential harm.

 With the increased number of scuba divers exploring reefs and coral habitats, there is always a risk of disturbance or contamination, which can contribute to habitat loss.
-However, this is a minuscule threat in relation to fishing and prawn trawls.
+However, this is a minuscule threat concerning fishing and prawn trawls.
 Prawn trawling is where vast fishing nets geared towards prawns and other crustaceans are pushed across the sea floor and capture everything in their path.
 It is said that around 50% of olive sea snakes that get caught in these nets are killed.

-Facts about the Olive Sea Snake
+7 More Good Facts about the Olive Sea Snake

-- They are one of the most commonly found species of sea snake in the Great Barrier Reef
+- They are one of the most commonly found species of sea snake in the Great Barrier Reef.

-- They have been known to confuse divers for females during mating season
+- They have been known to confuse divers for females during mating season.

-- They rarely venture into open waters unless they are looking for a mate
+- They rarely venture into open waters unless they are looking for a mate.

 FAQs